Oneetx.exe Virus ⛏️ (Coin Miner Trojan) Removal

 The example of malicious banners you can see in the Internet

 Another way you could get this item on your PC is by downloading it from the untrustworthy site as a part of a program.
-Users that spread hacked versions of popular programs (which do not require the license key) have small chances to get paid.
+Users spreading hacked versions of popular programs (which do not require the license key) have small chances of getting paid.
 Hence, there is a very big temptation to include malware to the final package of the hacked app and acquire a coin for every setup.
 Prior to criticizing these guys for hacking and malware distribution, ask yourself – is it alright to avoid paying for the program in such a way?
 It is more affordable to pay $20-$30 one time than to pay a much greater sum for antivirus program and new parts for your computer.

 The best way to get rid of this coin miner virus is to use anti-malware software